ReactiveSets/toubkal/README.md

   - using adds(), removes() and updates() to differentiate between Create, Delete and Update operations and apply authorization rules accordingly.
   - using not_exists() to test appropriate existance on adds, removes and updates

+- fetch() && update_upstream_query() refactoring:
+  - Implemented in Plug base class of all inputs and outputs
+  - Replaces all implementations of fetch on inputs and outputs
+  - Forward compatible with fetch() API, the API may be deprecated once migration to new API is complete
+  - All plugs now have a source, enables plugs pipelines for fetch() && update_upstream_query()
+  - Allow synchronization between update_upstream_query() and fetch()
+  - Receivers can now receive removes, updates and operations' options
+  - Allow query transforms on all plugs
+  - Filters fetch_unfiltered() if defined
+  - Filters through _tranform() if defined and fetch_unfiltered() not defined

 #### Completed Work: